Table Of Contents

 - Is it right for me?

-- Does it hurt?
+- Is it safe?

-- Can cost anywhere from $0 – $1,000
+- Vasectomy cost can be anywhere from $0 – $1,000

-- Effective and Safe
+- Effective and safe surgical procedure

 - Prevents pregnancy by sterilizing a man